Problem Motivation

 Traffic

 - A. Bhardwaj*, S. Iyer*, S. Ramesh, J. White, L. Subramanian.
-"Understanding Sudden Traffic Jams: From Emergence to Impact. " Development Engineering: Journal of Engineering in Economic Development, 2023.
-(PDF)
+"Understanding Sudden Traffic Jams: From Emergence to Impact."
+Development Engineering, 2023.
+(Link)